 The lights on board the ships make an impressive sight at dusk by the beach.

-The circular light beams emitting from the Fort Aguada lighthouse gets brighter with dusk.
+The circular light beams emitting from the Fort Aguada lighthouse get brighter with dusk.
 It will be a few more hours to another bright morning and a new day.

-For the tourists, residing in Panaji, I would recommend this safe stretch of beach for early morning and evening walks, jogging, stroll, beach football and just relax in the cool breeze.
+For the tourists, residing in Panaji, I would recommend this safe stretch of beach for early morning and evening walks, jogging, stroll, beach football, and just relaxing in the cool breeze.
 Public transportation is also good for this beach and precious time commuting saved can be put to good use visiting the state’s hinterland attractions, Museums, Islands, etc as per one’s travel interests during the day.

 I have written about the following Places to visit in Goa.